alero/real-testing/README.md

 **Runner Plugin**
 The runner plugin is what connects the plugin to the before/after of the lifecycle management

+#JUnit config annotation
+The config is a design style of this JUnitRunner and enforces a good packaging of the test variations, these configurations are then used as the base for alot of Plugins as the default lifecycle
+All configurations for tests are managed by the runner (JUnit4Runner & JUnit5Runner) and can be safely reused between tests.

 ##IoC Container Extension or Injection support
 The difference between Extension & Injection is that an extension uses the actual underlying framework as a extension to perform its IoC while the Injected means that the hrodberaht inject container reacts to the annotations in the code.